tomodachi94/awesome-computercraft/CONTRIBUTING.md

 The attached link should be the *best link available*.
 Prefer homepages to Pastebin uploads.

+All list items should end in a period.
+List items should start with `-`.

 ### Table of contents

 The table of contents is updated by the [DocToc](https://github.com/thlorenz/doctoc) tool.